iamnewton/dotfiles/.github/MAINTAINING.md

 ### Preparation

-1. Merge your feature branch into master by pressing the button on GitHub's interface.
+1. Merge your feature branch into main by pressing the button on GitHub's interface.
 Use the **Squash and merge** button in case there are other options.
 It's okay to merge multiple features and release once for those different features.
 2. Ensure that the title of the PR is in the form of [conventional commits](https://conventionalcommits.org/).
 If you named the title of your PR in this format then it should follow through when you go to merge.
 3. Read below for versioning.